-Accessibility statement
+Accessibility statement for Wallace Lab

 Website accessibility statement inline with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

-This accessibility statement applies to the domain wallacelab.bio
+This accessibility statement applies to: https://www.wallacelab.bio/

-We want as many people as possible to be able to use this website.
+This website is run by the School of Biological Sciences at the University of Edinburgh.
+We want as many people as possible to be able to use this application.
 For example, that means you should be able to:

-Navigate to most of the content by keyboard only
+· Navigate to most of the content by keyboard only

-Navigate most of the website using speech recognition software (including Dragon NaturallySpeaking)
+· Navigate most of the website using speech recognition software (including Dragon NaturallySpeaking)

-Use the website without encountering any time limits
+· Use the website without encountering any time limits

 Customising the website

 AbilityNet has advice on making your device easier to use if you have a disability.
-This is an external site with suggestions to make your computer more accessible.
+This is an external site with suggestions to make your computer more accessible:

 AbilityNet - My Computer My Way

-With a few simple steps you can customise the appearance of our website using your browser settings to make it easier to read and navigate.
+With a few simple steps you can customise the appearance of our website using your browser settings to make it easier to read and navigate:

 Additional information on how to customise our website appearance